TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/security.md

 - Carwash routes inherit the same authentication and idempotency requirements.
 - Chat routes inherit the same authentication and idempotency requirements.
 - Connect queue routes inherit the same authentication, idempotency and rate limiting requirements.
+- Cron routes inherit the same authentication and idempotency requirements.
 - Coordsaver routes inherit the same authentication and idempotency requirements.